 The assessment will consist of two 5,000-word essays.
-The first essay will consist of an analysis of primary sources selected from the dossiers discussed in class and utilising the methodology taught in the respective seminars alongside further secondary literature.
+The first essay will consist of an analysis of a primary source selected from the dossiers discussed in class (or another source that a student may propose) and utilising the methodology taught in the respective seminars alongside further secondary literature.
 The second essay will answer a research question on a topic of the student's choice.
 Specific topics may be chosen by the candidate in consultation with the paper coordinator and in accordance with the provisions of Regulation 20 (Statutes and Ordinances).
 A detailed rubric and sample essay questions/plans will be provided.